 The course International Business Transactions will focus on problems related to cross-border trade and scrutinize legal as well as non-legal institutions that help cope with these problems.

 Prof. Dr. Juliana Mörsdorf, LL.M.
 (Berkeley) studied Law at the Universities of Cologne and Geneva and has earned another law degree at the University of California in Berkeley.
 She wrote her doctoral thesis on punitive damages and her habilitation thesis on the procedural and institutional aspects regarding the development of European law through the interpretative work of the Court of Justice of the European Union.
-She currently works as a judge at the Düsseldorf district court and has been a teacher at the University of Mannheim since 2002.
+She worked as a judge at the Düsseldorf district court and has been a teacher at the University of Mannheim since 2002.
 In her daily work, she focuses on private law, including design patent law, and has published in the field of private international law, comparative law, civil procedure, tort law, European private law.

 European Private Law